cedias/NSCUPA-pytorch/README.md

 - `Data.py` holds data managing objects.
 - `Nets.py` holds networks.
 - `beer2json.py` is an helper script if you happen to have the ratebeer/beeradvocate datasets.

+## Note:
+Currently, the whole dataset is used to create word embeddings which can be an issue.
+I'll modify this in some upcoming update.